noamza/railsone/README.md

-# First Rails app ever.
+# making a custom todo list in Rails